 Improve your Local Law 33 energy grade with building upgrades.

 The only mandatory requirement in LL33 is posting the building energy grade and score, which means there is no minimum grade required.
 The only exception is grade F, which is assigned when building owners have not submitted performance data according to LL84.
-In other words, an inefficient building can get a score below 20 and a “D” and still meet LL33.
+In other words, an inefficient building can get a score below 10 and still meet LL33.

 Even though LL33 does not mandate higher energy efficiency, it makes poor performance visible to the public.
 Potential tenants may be unwilling to rent spaces in buildings with low grades, since these will be associated with high utility bills.
 Developers can meet only the minimum requirements of many other laws without a negative impact on their business, but LL33 is different because it exposes energy waste.